New Renaissance Records: Current affairs

 Label founder took time off of the music business to study law, and obtained her license to practice law in December 2007.
-The label maintains a catalogue of over thirty titles which are distributed worldwide.
+The label maintains a catalog of over thirty titles which are distributed worldwide.

 New Renaissance recording artist At War have returned with a new album Infidel in 2009 that has received critical acclaim and follows up their two New Renaissance titles Ordered to Kill and Retaliatory Strike.

 In 2014, New Renaissance Records released a 2-disc anthology, entitled To Hellion And Back, by Hellion.
 The anthology was followed by Hellion's first release of new music in over a decade, and is entitled Karma's a Bitch.